How to use len() in Python

 The Replit Team

 Python's built-in len() function is a fundamental tool for developers.
-It provides a straightforward way to determine the number of items within data structures like lists and strings.
+It provides a simple way to count the number of items in data types like strings, lists, and dictionaries.

-In this article, you'll explore techniques and tips to use len() effectively.
-You'll also find real-world applications and debugging advice to help you master this essential function.
+In this guide, you'll explore core techniques and practical tips for len().
+You will also find real-world applications and advice to fix common errors, so you can use the function effectively.

 Basic usage of len()